 Step #2: List Your Options

 Now that you have taken it all into prayer, make a list of your options, so that you can survey the choices in front of you.
-Our bulletin for our Mass of Belonging on October 4th is not going to be our regular “bulletin,” but rather a worship aid and a stewardship magazine that lists the ministries and groups that we have at Sacred Heart.
-That list will be a good place to start, but you may discover in your discernment process a call to start a new ministry that we don’t offer.
+The “Get Involved” section of our website has a lot of information on the different ministries we have to offer.
+That will be a good place to start, but you may discover in your discernment process a call to start a new ministry that we don’t offer.

 Step #3: Ask Questions

 Start examining the options.
 You can continue to take it all into prayer.
 The answers to these questions will (hopefully) start pointing you in some direction.
 We’re discerning through these options along with God, so don’t blaze through the questions on your own.
 Take them to prayer, and ask God what He thinks.
 Ask Him to help you answer these questions.
 Be with Him in silence, read scripture, give Him a chance to talk.
 You can start with the questions below, and ask others as they present themselves.
 Also, consider asking a friend who knows you well to help you identify your gifts.
 Some questions to get you started: